The Wild Foods Guide To The Paleo Diet

 People on the Internet love to argue about nutrition; whether you should eat red meat or not, whether grains are "bad" for you or not, how many carbs is healthy, and so on.

-But they are completely missing the point.
-Most of that stuff doesn't matter if you get the basics down.
+But they are completely missing the point most of the time.

 If you get Real Food down, the rest is mostly trivial.